All manuscripts should be submitted via ScholarOne Manuscripts.

 Supplementary material which is not essential in the printed paper (e.g. large raw data files) but that may be useful to other workers can be lodged with the Editor if submitted with the manuscript for inspection by the referees.
 Such material will be published online as Supplementary Material in association with the published paper and made available free to all users.

 Papers should usually be in the form Title, Abstract, Additional keywords, Introduction, Materials and methods, Results, Discussion, Acknowledgements and References.
+If authors choose to combine the Results and Discussion sections, they must also include a Conclusion to summarise their key findings.
 Consider using subheadings to organize material.

 The title should be concise and appropriately informative and should contain all keywords necessary to facilitate retrieval by online search engines.
 The abstract (< 200 words) should open with a clear statement of the broad relevance of the work, briefly summarise the aims and research approach, give the principal findings, and conclude by specifying the main implications of the results to aquatic science.
 Additional keywords not already in the title or abstract should be listed beneath the abstract.
 A running head (< 50 letter spaces) should be supplied for use at the top of the printed page.